 In the case of the two more recent Communities, the Council is the supreme legislative body.
 It takes the most important political decisions of the Community.
 With regard to the ECSC, on the other hand, it is an endorsement body which has to deal only with a few, especially important decisions.
 Under the Community treaties, majority voting in the Council is the rule.
 Where no express provision is made to the contrary, a simple majority suffices, and each State has one vote.
 Normally, however, a 'qualified' majority is required.
 The treaties stipulate a weighting of votes so that the larger States exert a greater influence.
-Thus France, the Federal Republic of Germany, Italy and the United Kingdom each have 10 votes, the Netherlands and Greece five votes, Belgium, Denmark and Ireland three votes and Luxembourg two votes.
+Thus France, the Federal Republic of Germany, Italy and the United Kingdom each have 10 votes, Spain eight votes, the Netherlands, Belgium, Greece and Portugal five votes, Denmark and Ireland three votes and Luxembourg two votes.
 The importance of majority voting lies not so much in the fact that it prevents small States from blocking important decisions, as such members could as a rule be brought into line by political pressure.
 What the majority principle does is make it possible to outvote large Member States which would withstand political pressure.
 This principle thus contributes to the equality of Member States and must therefore be regarded as a cornerstone of the Community constitution.
 Despite this original and intrinsically well-balanced approach, the importance of the majority principle has in practice remained small.
-The reason for this dates back to 1965 when France, afraid that its vital interests in the financing of the common agricultural policy were threatened blocked decision-making in the Council for more than 6 months by a 'policy of the empty chair' until finally, following the so-called Luxembourg compromise of January 1966, the way was opened for decisions to be taken, except for the annual preparation of the budget, in practice only on a unanimous basis.
+The reason for this dates back to 1965 when France, afraid that its vital interests in the financing of the common agricultural policy were threatened, blocked decision-making in the Council for more than six months by a 'policy of the empty chair'.